 On January 1, 2022, ICE discontinued the publication of the 1-week and 2-month tenors of USD-LIBOR.
-In the U.S., the Alternative Reference Rates Committee ("ARRC") has identified the Secured Overnight Financing Rate ("SOFR") as its preferred alternative rate for U.S. dollar-based LIBOR.
+In the U.S., the Alternative Reference Rates Committee ("ARRC") has identified SOFR as its preferred alternative rate for U.S. dollar-based LIBOR.
 SOFR is a measure of the cost of borrowing cash overnight, collateralized by U.S. Treasury securities, and is based on directly observable U.S. Treasury-backed repurchase transactions.
 However, there are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate while SOFR is a secured lending rate, and SOFR is an overnight rate while LIBOR reflects term rates at different maturities.